 4. Trade shows

-To find trade shows relevant to your product idea, check out 10times.org, fita.org or expodatabase.com.
+To find trade shows relevant to your product idea, check out 10times.com or expodatabase.com.
 Attending a show will help you get a feel for availability and market trends—and it’s also an opportunity to scope out the competition.

 Interested in meeting Chinese suppliers?
 Greg suggests The Canton Fair (also known as China Import and Export Fair), which takes place twice a year in Guangzhou and is the country’s biggest trade fair.
 If you can’t make it to China, find a big show closer to home that the large Chinese manufacturers attend.

-Working in fashion and want to source from European suppliers?
-Or maybe you’re an American business looking to instill quality by manufacturing in the US?
+Working in fashion and want to source products from European suppliers?
+Or maybe you’re an American business looking to instill quality by sourcing products that are manufactured in the US?
 The internet is a veritable treasure trove to find suitable suppliers to reach out to.
-Maker’s Row, for example, is a great place to find American-made products to sell online.

 A good supplier will have all the following qualities: